 Following some cases in the market where suppliers where charging disproportionate advance payments, NVE decided to restrict this practice.
-In 2015 a new regulation was adopted that will enter into force on 1 January 2016.
-This regulation will maintain companies' ability to offer advance payments but with certain limitations that aim to abolish exploitative practices in the market.
+A new regulation entered into force on 1 January 2016.
+This regulation allows companies to offer advance payments, but put certain restrictions on this practice to abolish exploitative practices in the market.